The key ingredients to having a healthy, happy, well-adjusted puppy is found in proper food nutrition, socialization, and early training!

 When your puppy comes home, it is NOT fully immune to the many devastating and fatal viruses until all booster shots have been given.
 Puppy booster shots are typically completed at 4-5 months of age.
 We encourage you to speak with your licensed Veterinarian about completing these vaccinations when you receive your puppy.
 Your Cavapoo puppy will be up to date with our excellent deworming and vaccination program when he/she goes home!

-Your new Cavapoo puppy should be eating three times a day, 1/2 cup of dry food (approximate).
+Do not put the food in a bowl and assume your puppy is eating.
+Pay careful attention to how much they are actually eating each day because this is critical to their health.
+Your new Cavapoo puppy should be eating three times a day, 1/4 cup of dry food (approximate).
 We feed our puppies “Native Performance Dog Food Level 3 Small Breed Puppy Food“ but also recommend “ Life Protection Formula Puppy Blue Buffalo Chicken and Brown Rice for small breed."
 Both of these foods are a premium quality puppy food that are nutritionally dense.

 Whichever food you choose to feed your puppy, always read the label!
 Look for these ingredients: Whole meats, Whole grains (Oat and Rice), Natural preservatives or non-at all, Animal based Proteins, Good Fats (Omega 3&6), Fruits, and Vegetables.
 The best dog foods contain high quality ingredients that are appropriate for your dog's digestive system.